 What you should expect are short light showers - at any time of year and even if the forecast doesn't say so.
 And wind.
 So please bring something waterproof, and suitable for being on a British beach, particularly if it's an evening tour.
 If we are caught in an unexpected shower, I will do my best to stop in sheltered places, but you are responsible for dressing according to the climate.

 The tour only runs if there are advance bookings.

-The exception is during the Fringe festival 4th May-3rd June 2018 where you can just turn up and pay by cash.
+The exception is during the Fringe festival in May where you can just turn up and pay by cash.

 If you haven't booked and and happen to be in the area, you are welcome to come to the Royal Pavilion shop just before 7pm and pay by cash.
 But please don't complain if nobody is there!

 Yes, absolutely.
 As you can see from the Trip Advisor reviews, many long-term residents and regular visitors come on the tour - I guarantee that you will learn something new, and gain a fresh perspective on the city.

 Yes, absolutely.
 The commentary draws together the main themes of modern and historical Brighton and doesn't assume any previous knowledge, and gives an insight into the special character of the city.